 There’s been a lot of buzz lately around Yoga Nidra, but you may not know exactly what it is.
 Many people refer to it as yogic sleep, and while that’s true, it’s not exactly sleep.
-Traditionally, we practice Yoga Nidra while awake.
-Do you know the basics of Yoga Nidra?
+Traditionally, we practice this form of yoga while awake even though it is called sleep.
+What exactly is Yoga Nidra?
 Let’s find out.

 Yoga Nidra is a form of deep meditation that takes a practitioner to the fourth state of consciousness known as turiya.
 This state of consciousness is our underlying pure consciousness.
 It resides deeper in our mind than the three states of consciousness that most people are aware of: waking state, dream state, and deep dreamless sleep.
 Because we go past the first three states of consciousness into turiya it is often called yogic sleep.
 We do this, however, in a state of wakefulness.

 Practicing Yoga Nidra allows us to tap into the vast unlimited abilities of turiya.
 If you have ever thought it would be great to learn by osmosis, you can.
 Yoga Nidra allows you to do so.
 During this practice the practitioner listens to the voice of the guide.
 The guide serves the purpose of taking the practitioner to the state of turiya and it is there that learning can occur without the interruption of our thoughts that take over during waking and dreaming states.

 Towards the beginning of the practice the guide will have the practitioner state silently the resolve that he or she wants to manifest.
 This manifestation takes place once we reach turiya.
 Keep in mind, though, it’s not a once and done thing.
 We don’t immediately manifest our resolve in one session.
 It takes repeated regular sessions to manifest our resolve.
 Sometimes it takes a few sessions and other times more.
 It is, however, particularly noteworthy that whatever our resolve is will happen- if we keep up our practice.